Alfresco/alfresco-ng2-components/docs/release-notes/RelNote320.md

 </adf-cloud-form>
 ```

-In case the form has an upload widget and the alfresco content has been configured\*, the attached file will be stored into the alfresco  repositoty.
+In case the form has an upload widget and the alfresco content has been configured\*, the attached file will be stored into the alfresco  repository.

 Note\*:
 Don't forget to set the `providers` property to `ALL`  and `ecmHost` value in the `app.config.json`.